 A student may complete a second major.
-All requirements for both majors must be fulfilled; however, only the degree identity requirements for the first major must be fulfilled.
+All requirements for both majors must be fulfilled.
 Students who have already earned a baccalaureate degree are not eligible to seek a second major except by earning a second, separate degree.

 Graduation under a Particular Catalog